Lead in Drinking Water

 To have your municipal drinking water sampled and tested for lead, contact your local municipal office for details.

-What should I do if my water tests show unacceptable levels of lead?
+What to do if water tests show unacceptable levels of lead

 • Run water from your drinking water tap if it has been sitting in the pipes for prolonged periods.
 Water should be flushed for at least five minutes.

-• After 5 minutes of flushing, all lead levels will decrease but may not reach acceptable levels, it is important to understand that lead levels will fluctuate depending on water conditions and the time water is left sitting in the plumbing.
+• After five minutes of flushing, all lead levels will decrease but may not reach acceptable levels.
+It is important to understand that lead levels will fluctuate depending on water conditions and the time water is left sitting in the plumbing.

 • Use cold, flushed water for drinking and preparing food.
 Water from the hot water tap should not be consumed as heated water may contain higher lead levels.